 - Network security

 - Breach response

-In the USA, health information is protected under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+In the United States, health information is protected under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 HIPAA is a federal law enforced by the US Department of Health and Human Services (HHS) that protects sensitive patient health information from being disclosed without the patient’s consent or knowledge.

-In the European Union, patients’ data privacy is protected by the General Data Protection Regulation (GDPR) but it’s important to pay attention to the additional requirements that may apply around sensitive health information, such as strict adherence to patient consent and extra high focus on data shielding and security.
+In the European Union, patients’ data privacy is protected by the General Data Protection Regulation (GDPR).
+However, it’s important to pay attention to the additional requirements that may apply around sensitive health information.
+Those requirements may include strict adherence to patient consent and extra high focus on data shielding and security.

 4. Gather the correct patient consent